You hear that gnawing sound coming from your living room sofa?

 No‚ your couch hasn’t been possessed by an evil spirit.
-It’s been inhabited by the dreaded house mouse.
+It’s been inhabited by the dreaded house mouse!

-These cunning rodents can deftly maneuver their tiny frames through any breech in your home’s outer perimeter.
+These cunning rodents can deftly manoeuvre their tiny frames through any breech in your home’s outer perimeter.
 Be it a minuscule crack in your foundation or a dime-sized hole in your outer wall, a mouse can burrow inside your living space with ease.

 Once a mouse has snuck its way into your residence, it’ll make itself comfortable.
 This includes intrusions inside your furniture, basement, closets, and cupboards.
-In short, this is when it’s time to call the mouse exterminator.
+In short, this is when it’s time to call a mouse exterminator.

 More than just being disgusting little abominations that make you afraid to walk barefoot within your own home, mice pose serious health risks to you and your family.